Moonshot: Optimizing Chain-Based Rotating Leader BFT via Optimistic Proposals: Implementation and Evaluation

-As shown in~\Cref{fig:overview} and~\Cref{tab:performance_vs_jolteon_no_outliers}, all \moonshot protocols produced significantly improved throughput and latency compared to Jolteon in all tested configurations.
-Per~\Cref{tab:performance_vs_jolteon}, the 200 node network produced significant outliers under the empty and 1.8kB payload configurations, with all three protocols exhibiting $214\%-230\%$ higher throughput and $70.5\%-71.8\%$ lower latency than Jolteon, compared to the respective maximums of $70.3\%-74.4\%$ and $55.7\%-69.0\%$ seen across all other configurations. \simple and \pipelined produced near-identical performance in both metrics for most configurations due to the similarity of their happy-path protocols.
-Conversely, although \commit produced similar throughput to these protocols, it exhibited substantially lower latency for payloads of 18kB or more due to its explicit commit messages, clearly showing the inefficiency of pipelining when blocks are large.
-Generally speaking, all three \moonshot protocols produced increasingly higher throughput and relatively consistent improvements to latency compared to Jolteon as the network size increased, showing that linear communication complexity is not worthwhile if it comes at the cost of reduced \mvbp amd \mcl.
-Finally, per~\Cref{fig:throughput-v-latency}, all three protocols achieved a higher maximum transfer rate with lower latency than Jolteon in the 200 node network, with \commit producing the best results.
+As shown in~\Cref{fig:overview}, \Cref{fig:improvement} and~\Cref{tab:performance_vs_jolteon_no_outliers}, all \moonshot protocols produced notably higher throughput than Jolteon in all tested configurations due to the more frequent block production afforded by their reduced \mvbp.
+Likewise, the reduction in \mcl achieved by multicasting votes (in conjunction with optimistic proposals, in the case of the pipelined protocols) also caused them to produce substantially decreased latency compared to Jolteon across all configurations.
+The 200 node network produced significant outliers under the empty and 1.8kB payload configurations, with all three protocols exhibiting about thrice the throughput and a quarter of the latency of Jolteon, compared to the approximately \emph{$50\%$ increase in throughput} and \emph{$40\%-50\%$ reduction in latency} seen on average across all other configurations. \simple and \pipelined produced near-identical performance in both metrics for most configurations due to the similarity of their happy-path protocols.
+Conversely, although \commit produced similar throughput to these protocols, it exhibited substantially reduced latency for payloads above 18kB due to its explicit commit messages, clearly showing the inefficiency of pipelining when blocks are large.
+Generally speaking, all three \moonshot protocols produced increasingly higher throughput and relatively consistent improvements to latency compared to Jolteon as the network size increased, showing that obtaining linear communication complexity is counter-productive in WANs of this scale if it comes at the cost of sequentializing network operations (i.e., reducing \mvbp and \mcl).
+Finally, per~\Cref{fig:throughput-v-latency}, all three \moonshot protocols achieved a \emph{higher maximum transfer rate with lower latency} than Jolteon in the 200 node network, with \commit producing the best results.
 Overall, these results show that the happy paths of our \moonshot protocols scale well and provide meaningfully decreased latency and increased throughput compared to Jolteon under the experimental conditions, with \commit being the most efficient option.